esmero/archipelago-deployment/docs/osx.md

    Nothing to worry about.
 We will provide the missing part in Step 5.

-Note 2: Please be patient.
-This step takes since composer 2.x 25-30% longer because of how the most recent Drupal Installation code fetches translations and other resources (see `Performed install task`).
-This means progress might look like getting "stuck", go and get a coffee/tea and let it run to the end.

 Once finished, this will give you an `admin` Drupal user with `archipelago` as password (Change this if running on a public instance!).

  Note about Steps 2-3: You don't need to, nor should you do this more than once.
 You can destroy/stop/update, recreate your Docker containers, and start again (`git pull`), and your Drupal and Data will persist once you're past the `Installation complete` message.
 I repeat, all other containers' data is persisted inside the `persistent/` folder contained in this cloned git repository.
 Drupal and all its code is visible, editable, and stable inside your `web/` folder.